JoSQUANTUM/quantumhacking2019/README.md

 with the help of a squashed entangled pair for bipartite quantum system, communicate secure and faster in pre- and postprocessing.

-## Team Quantumacy: Finding arbitrage opportunities
+## Team Quantumassy: Finding arbitrage opportunities

 * [Yvo Keuter](https://github.com/ykeuter), [Davit Khachatryan](https://github.com/DavitKhach), and [Olli Ahonen](https://github.com/olliahonen)
 * The challenge: